wireapp/core-crypto/README.md

 ### Android / JVM

-You can publish the JVM and Android bindings to maven using gradle after you'be build the corresponding target.
+You can publish the JVM and Android bindings to maven using gradle after you've built the corresponding target.

 ```ignore
 cd kotlin